Harish-Research-Lab/FEAP-AceGen/README.md

 ## Folder information

 This repository has the files related to the AceGen template that has been developed to automatically generate user elements for [FEAP](http://projects.ce.berkeley.edu/feap/).
+More information about AceGen is available in Korelc and Wriggers [6].
 The folders available in this repository are as below:

 - **user-elements**: This folder contains the Mathematica notebooks and the generated FEAP user elements (*elmtXX.f*)